hassanlatif/AIND/Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: We first identify the naked twins in each unit and then remove the digits of the naked twins from their peers in that unit.
-The naked twin strategy is then applied in conjunction with the eliminate and only_choice strategy.
-The constraint propagation is used by combined application of these three strategies unitl a solution is found.
+A: We identify the naked twins in each unit and then remove the digits of the naked twins from their peers in that unit.
+The naked twin strategy is applied in conjunction with the eliminate and only choice strategy.
+The constraint propagation is used by combined application of these three reduction strategies unitl a solution is found or no further reductions can be made.
+The steps taken to solve the naked twin problem in the code is as follows:
+1. For each box on the board identify twin peer of the box which has the same two digit value while discarding duplicate twins
+2. Go through each unit and check if any of the above identified naked twins are in the unit.
+3. In case the unit has the naked twins, make sure that the twin digits are discarded from all other boxes in the unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We add an additional diagonal unit to the unitslist which becomes part of the elimination strategy.
+A: We add a diagonal unit to the sudoku units which becomes an additional contraint of the elimination strategy.
+The elimination strategy is used as part of the constraint propagation chain in addition to the naked twins and only choice strategy.
+The diagonal unit is created in the code by 'zipping' through row and column headers in the forward and backward directions.

 ### Install